History of genetics: Ancient theories

-In the 9th century CE, the Afro-Arab writer Al-Jahiz considered the effects of the environment on the likelihood of an animal to survive.
+Similarly, Marcus Terentius Varro in "Rerum rusticarum libri tres" and Publius Vergilius Maro propose that wasps and bees originate from animals like horses, calves, and donkeys, with wasps coming from horses and bees from calves or donkeys.

 In 1000 CE, the Arab physician, Abu al-Qasim al-Zahrawi (known as Albucasis in the West) was the first physician to describe clearly the hereditary nature of haemophilia in his Al-Tasrif.
 In 1140 CE, Judah HaLevi described dominant and recessive genetic traits in The Kuzari.

 Preformation theory

 The preformation theory is a developmental biological theory, which was represented in antiquity by the Greek philosopher Anaxagoras.
 It reappeared in modern times in the 17th century and then prevailed until the 19th century.
 Another common term at that time was the theory of evolution, although "evolution" (in the sense of development as a pure growth process) had a completely different meaning than today.
 The preformists assumed that the entire organism was preformed in the sperm (animalkulism) or in the egg (ovism or ovulism) and only had to unfold and grow.
 This was contrasted by the theory of epigenesis, according to which the structures and organs of an organism only develop in the course of individual development (Ontogeny).
 Epigenesis had been the dominant opinion since antiquity and into the 17th century, but was then replaced by preformist ideas.
 Since the 19th century epigenesis was again able to establish itself as a view valid to this day.